thospel/perl-DHCP-Test/README.md

     servers snoop network traffic and respond to requests even if the request is specifically not addressed to them.

+    Note about the ISC DHCP server (and possibly other DHCP servers).

+    The ISC DHCP server listens on RAW IP sockets bound to the configured ethernet interfaces and filters for IP packets with destination port 67.
+It also binds to a normal UDP socket on port 67 which is meant for outgoing packets.
+Any packets that arriove on this interface will be discarded.
+This means that if you use the [--server](#server) option to point to the DHCP server on the host itself this won't work.
+The packet goes over the loopback and won't match the RAW packet filter.
+Instead the packet will arrive on the normal UDP socket and get discarded.
+What **DOES** work is using any address that will route over an interface the DHCP server listens on.
+Use this in combination with the [--ttl](#ttl) option to avoid traffic to this address actually arriving (the packet will however still do at least 1 hop)

 - -i, --interface _string_

     Bind the sending socket to the named interface (e.g. _eth0_).
 This can be